buntyboom/devops_latest/ansible/readme.txt

 Things to know before working with ansible

-	1) ansible is agentless ( means, we do not need to run any agent on remote servers for communication )
+	1 ) Ansible is agentless ( means, we do not need to run any agent on remote servers for communication )

 	2) ansible follows push model ( means we push the configuration from ansible controller to remote servers )